 Our resampling analysis revealed distinctive patterns in alpha diversity across the built and forest land uses within the four cities studied.
 The number of individual trees was consistently higher in forest land uses than in built land uses.
 However, species richness did not show a strong difference between the two land uses, suggesting that the variety of species in built environments is comparable to that of forests.
 When we controlled for the number of individuals using rarified species richness, we found that built land uses displayed an increased rarified richness relative to forest land uses, indicating a higher diversity per unit effort in sampling in built environments.
 Furthermore, the probability of interspecific encounter was moderately higher in built land uses than in forest land uses, suggesting a more uniform species distribution in these anthropogenically influenced habitats (Figure 3).

 Our examination of beta diversity found evidence for its variation between land uses.
 We found higher beta diversity in built land uses as opposed to forest land uses.
 The magnitude of this difference was most pronounced when considering beta diversity based on species richness (Beta_S).
 Following this, we observed a descending effect size in beta diversity based on the probability of interspecific encounter rate (Beta_SPIE) and rarified richness (Beta_Sn).
-This indicates that while species turnover is higher in built environments, the disparity becomes less pronounced when accounting for the number of individuals, which is a reflection of the effect of individuals on perceived diversity (Figure 4; Table 2).
+This indicates that while species turnover is higher in built environments, the disparity becomes less pronounced when accounting for the number of individuals, which reflects the effect of individuals on perceived diversity (Figure 4; Table 2).

 Lastly, we found that both biomass and carbon, while admittedly correlated, were greater in forest land uses than built land uses (Figure 5).